-Water plays a crucial role in the running of our business.
-It fills around 95% of finished beer products, and is a key part of our supply chain - from growing raw materials like hops and malt, to cleaning our plant equipment.
-As one of our company’s most important resources, we know how important it is to protect it.
+Water is at the heart of our culture and identity in New Zealand and it plays a crucial role in brewing beer and cider.
+It fills around 95% of finished beer products and is a key part of our supply chain, from growing raw materials like hops and malt, to cleaning our plant equipment.
+As one of our company’s most important resources, we know how important it is to protect.

-All our breweries, except for Tui, source their water from reticulated municipal supplies that are rated low water stress.
-Timaru, the home of our second-largest brewery, can see moderate water stress during the occasional drought over summer.
-Our breweries can affect water quality in New Zealand, by generating wastewater that needs to be treated before being returned to the environment.
+All of our breweries, except for Tui, source their water from reticulated municipal supplies that are rated low water stress.
+Our breweries can affect surface water quality by generating wastewater that needs to be treated before being returned to the watershed.

 Our key targets and performance

 We measure our performance based on the amount of water we consume per hectolitre (100 litres) of beer and cider produced.
 We also measure the quality of the water we are discharging.
 In 2018, our water consumption intensity for production was 3.18 hectolitres of water per hectolitre of product produced.
 The chemical oxygen demand (COD) of our waste water (a measure of water quality) was 1.19 kg COD per hectolitre of waste water, increasing slightly from 2017 as yeast loads increased at our DB Draught Brewery.

 |Water consumption (hl/hl)||3.0||3.18||3.2||3.3||3.47|

 |Water discharge (COD kg / hl to surface water)||0.01||1.19||1.131||1.064||0.862|

 We will continue to reduce our water consumption in production to 3.0 hl/hl by 2020, invest in water stewardship programmes in our communities, and explore opportunities for water circularity at our sites.